zhfg/refly/README.md

 There is significant overlap in the atomic "building blocks" between these applications.
 They are not open source, nor do they have a plugin system like VSCode for contributors to customize.
 We aim to create a tool that includes all the features we love and goes even further.

-Thank you for your interest in ReflyAI, and we sincerely hope ReflyAI resonates with you! 🎵 Visit https://reflyai.com/ for more details.
+Thank you for your interest in ReflyAI, and we sincerely hope ReflyAI resonates with you! 🎵 Visit https://refly.ai/ for more details.

 ## Security Issues

 To protect your privacy, please avoid posting security-related issues on GitHub.
-Instead, send your questions to [security@reflyai.com](mailto:security@reflyai.com), and we will provide you with a more detailed response.
+Instead, send your questions to [support@refly.ai](mailto:support@refly.ai), and we will provide you with a more detailed response.

 ## License